lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.18.0
+- AI/Automation Policies
-- Tweaked automation policies to ensure race preferred hyperdrive in effect
+  - Tweaked policies to ensure race preferred hyperdrive in effect
-- Added countermeasure tech requirements to short and long range sensors
-- Fixed a few glitched values in various sensors to align with their underlying techs
-- Tweaked reactor names and sizes
+- Fixes
   - Fixed Improved Terraforming to cost 8K not 18K
+  - Fixed Stellar Armor [Ftr] to have reasonable values
+  - Disallowed Ikkuro from all but Fusion line of reactors
+  - Disallowed Dhayut from all but their Velocity drive
   - Removed shield bypass from Annihilator Shock Mines
+  - Tweaked reactor names and sizes
+- Sensors
+  - Added countermeasure tech requirements to short and long range sensors
+  - Tweaked ratings to align with targeting and countermeasure prerequisites
-- Overhauled PD
+- PD
+  - Fires much more frequently (4x or more)
+  - Less energy per shot
-  - only dedicated PD and FTR have an intercept rating
+  - Only dedicated PD and direct-fire FTR weapons have any intercept rating at all
-- Overhauled kinetic weapons
+- Kinetics
   - single shot per volley
   - much slower firing (6s vs. 2.2s)
   - T5 and below are -33% armor bypass (poor against armor)